 Nasturtiums are indigenous to Peru where they were prized by the Incas as both a vegetable and a medicine.
 Always eager garden volunteers, Nasturtiums will make their home in any garden that offers them sufficient water, sunlight, and drainage.

-Garden writer Buckner Hollingsworth, in her Flower Chronicles, refers to a “Mr.Trimmer” who reportedly spied “luminescent scintillations” shimmering over his Nasturtiums.
-Ina magnanimous attempt to defend Trimmer’s vision (and perhaps his sobriety), Hollingsworth cites Erasmus Darwin, grandfather of Charles, who also claimed to have witnessed “an electric lustre” emanating from the flowers.
+The erstwhile garden writer Buckner Hollingsworth, in her Flower Chronicles, relates that a “Mr.Trimmer” once spied “luminescent scintillations” shimmering above his Nasturtiums.
+In a rather magnanimous attempt to defend Trimmer’s vision, (and perhaps sobriety), Hollingsworth cites Erasmus Darwin, the grandfather of Charles, who also claimed to have witnessed “an electric lustre” emanating from the flowers.

-Always endeavor to gather your Nasturtiums early in the day when they are teeming with vigor and sharpest in flavor.
-The goal is to seek out the nascent buds, young flowers, and a few of the tender leaves to adorn your salads.
+Remember to gather your Nasturtiums early in the day when they are in full vigor and sharpest in flavor.
+Your goal should be to seek out only the nascent buds, young flowers, and tender leaves for your salad.

-You can also preserve the deco-style Nasturtium pods in a shallow dish of apple cider vinegar and salt.
-After just a night or two in the refrigerator they become delightful “Nasturtium Capers”, perfect to add a touch of piquancy to your next Potato salad.
+The Nasturtium’s deco-style pods can also be submerged in a shallow dish of apple cider vinegar and salt and placed in your refrigerator.
+After just a night or two, they will become “Nasturtium Capers”, the perfect ingredient to add piquancy to a Potato salad.